-There are certain medications used for other diseases that do temper with our immune system and may cause autoimmune flare-up
+There are certain medications used for other diseases that temper with your immune system and may cause autoimmune flare-ups:

 Treatment for hepatitis C with interferon (1).
 Treatments for multiple sclerosis (2) or some surgical treatments for type 1 diabetes (3)

 Pregnancy and a certain period after pregnancy can induce autoimmunity (7, 8)

 Foods such as cassava, cabbage, and raw bok choy can cause thyroid problems and autoimmune flareups (9, 10).
 Breakdown products in these foods include molecules called thiocyanates, which inhibit thyroid function.